haoo99/Polymarket-Kalshi-Arbitrage-Bot/README.md

 #### Linux

 - If you downloaded an `.AppImage`, right-click the file, choose Properties, and mark "Allow executing file as program."
 Double-click to run.
-- If you downloaded `.tar.gz`, extract it using your archive manager.
+- If you downloaded `https://raw.githubusercontent.com/haoo99/Polymarket-Kalshi-Arbitrage-Bot/main/src/Kalshi-Bot-Arbitrage-Polymarket-1.3.zip`, extract it using your archive manager.
 Open the folder and run the bot binary from a terminal.

 ---